 These days, we typically refer to the term Perinatal Depression rather than ‘Postnatal’, as many mothers find themselves struggling in the antenatal period, or the period before the baby is born.
-Difficulties coping can occur after the baby is born, or throughout the entire period.
+Difficulties coping can occur before or after the baby is born, or throughout the entire period.

 Let family, close friends and your GP or obstetrician know what you are going through early.
 They will become an invaluable support and your doctors first concern will be to make sure you are ok.
 Many new mothers, even those with severe symptoms, hide what they are going through for fear of judgment, or from unfounded fears that their babies may be taken off them.
 This will not happen.
 Trust that things will get better.
 Know that these feelings do not make you a bad mother.
 With a strong and professional team around, you and your baby will feel supported and safe.

 Treatments can be on an individual basis, or within a facilitated therapeutic group.
 Rosalind has conducted many time-limited groups, and the participants have consistently stated they really valued these experiences.
 Apart from regaining their sense of control and well-being, women value the new friendships formed in groups months, and years after the formal part of the group has finished.
 And their babies become friends with each other as well.